agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 ### User Profile
 ![User Profile](ux-design/user%20profile.png)

-The User Profile screen allows the user to view and update personal data such as name, age, height, weight, and fitness settings like activity level and calorie goal.
+This screen allows the user to view and update personal data such as name, age, height, weight, and fitness settings like activity level and calorie goal.
 It also includes options to connect a fitness account and log out of the app.